Learn the Language of Business

 Graduates perform detailed financial investigations and are the sleuths of the accounting profession.
 Forensic accountants work on criminal and civil court cases to help sort out the complex financial dealings of the parties involved.

 Graduates analyze the effectiveness and efficiency of business operations, test compliance with laws and regulations, and ensure the reliability of financial reporting.
 Boards of directors rely heavily on internal auditors to help ensure that the company complies with internal control regulations.

-Graduates work for public accounting firms to serve clients of all shapes and sizes from the largest corporations to individual tax payers with the goal of advising them of the tax ramifications of the financial decisions they make.
+Graduates work for public accounting firms to serve clients, from the largest corporations to individual taxpayers, to advise them of the tax ramifications of their financial decisions.
 They also help them prepare and file their annual tax returns.
-Tax consultants often enjoy this career because their clients truly appreciate them and their expertise as they help their clients legally minimize their tax obligations.
+Tax consultants often enjoy this career because they help their clients legally minimize their tax obligations.

-If you want to get a taste for Accounting start with one of the following major-specific courses:
+If you are interested in Accounting, start with one of the following major-specific courses

 A Business Management degree provides first-hand business experience and teaches students to innovate, develop necessary leadership skills, and act as disciples of Christ in a business setting.
 Internship experience also offers practical and networking experience required to obtain employment.